On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Exact formula for stress tensor correlators in ABJM

 \subsection{Defect correlation functions in ABJM}

 In Sec.~\ref{sec2.3} we showed the existence of a supersymmetric configuration involving the fermionic Wilson line and the topological sector in ABJM.
 Even if a localization scheme in Chern-Simons matter theory is missing, we can still apply the Ward identity.
-We only need to identify the correct deformation coupled to the current multiplet with superconformal primary the operator
+All that is left is to identify the correct deformation coupled to the current multiplet having as the superconformal primary the operator

-The case of ABJM is particularly interesting, as the bilinear operator is part of the stress tensor multiplet.
+The case of ABJM is particularly interesting as the bilinear operator is part of the stress tensor multiplet.
 Then, Ward identities can relate correlation functions of twisted operators $\mathcal{O}(\tau)$ defined in Eq.~\eqref{myop} to stress tensor correlators.
 For instance, as we will discuss in detail later, the one-point function of $\mathcal{O}(\tau)$ will be related to the bremsstrahlung function, which is a universal defect CFT data.

-In our setup, we can embed $C_1$, $C_3$ into a twisted-hypermultiplet $\tilde{\mathcal{H}}$, whose content is the same as a regular hyper, but with the role of $\mathfrak{su}(2)_H$ and $\mathfrak{su}(2)_C$ indices exchanged.
-That is, we embed $C_1$, $C_3$ in a scalar field $q_{\dot a}$ and $\bar C^1$, $\bar C^3$ can be organized as a $\tilde q^{\dot a}$.
-The bilinear operator transforming in the adjoint of $\mathfrak{su}(2)_C$ is the primary of a current for a flavor symmetry from the $\mathcal{N}=4$ perspective.
-Then, it can be coupled to a rigid background vector, and the resulting mass term looks like \eqref{massdef}, with dotted and undotted indices exchanged.
-This allows us to use the Ward identity for Coulomb branch operators and write down a formula for integrated correlators
+As discussed at the end of Sec.~\ref{sec2.3}, looking at ABJM as a theory preserving the $\mathcal{N}=4$ supersymmetry algebra described in App.~\ref{appb}, $C_1$, $C_3$ form the $\mathfrak{su}(2)_C$ doublet of a twisted-hypermultiplet.
+Combining with its complex conjugate doublet $\bar C^1$, $\bar C^3$, we construct the bilinear operator transforming in the adjoint of $\mathfrak{su}(2)_C$, that is nothing but the operator defined in \eqref{opabjm} with indices $I$, $J$ restricted to be 1 and 3.
+From the $\mathcal{N}=4$ perspective, that operator is the primary of a flavor current multiplet.
+Then, it can be coupled to a rigid background vector, and the resulting mass term looks like \eqref{massdef}, with dotted and undotted indices exchanged \footnote{This exchange reflects that we choose the duality frame for the $\mathcal{N}=4$ subalgebra of ABJM such that the topological sector is built out of the twisted hypermultiplet.
+Then, we interpret the corresponding mass term as a Coulomb branch deformation for that subalgebra, even if \eqref{massdef} is usually a Higgs branch deformation. }.

+Every deformation compatible with the topological sector satisfies a cohomological Ward identity which relates derivatives w.r.t. to the deformation parameter of the action to 1d integrated topological operators.
+Remarkably, this property remains invariant regardless of the specific Lagrangian realizations of the model.
+Then, we can readily extend it to ABJM with the mass deformation for the twisted hyper.
+In our conventions, the mass term generates a Coulomb branch deformation, and hence we implement the formula \eqref{cbo:equiv}.
+Consequently, the expression for integrated correlators becomes

 where $ \langle W\rangle[m]$ denotes the vev of the Wilson loop in the mass deformed ABJM theory on $S^3$.